declanosullivan/tailwind-nextjs-starter-blog2/data/blog/When to Buy a New Domain and When to Buy an Expired One.md

+---
+title: 'TBC'
+date: '2020-12-21'
+tags: ['domains']
+draft: false
+summary: 'TBC'
+---

-# When to Buy a New Domain and When to Buy an Expired One
+ When to Buy a New Domain and When to Buy an Expired One

 ## The Domain Selection Dilemma